abdullahkhan9375/abdullahkhan9375/README.md

 ## :wave: Hey there!
 I'm [Abdullah Khan](https://sochmoreblog.netlify.app).

 ## I'm a Data Science graduate :student: from [Macquarie Univeristy](https://www.mq.edu.au/) with a knack for Front-end.
 Just trying to change the world, one indent at a time.
-Currently, I'm working at Proxima Capital.
+Currently, I'm working at Epoch Capital.

 ## 👇 I'll let my work speak for itself.